joek/async-sample/README.md

 ### Step 3: Setup Sales and Service Cloud Version 2

-In SAP Sales and Service Cloud V2 two confirgurations are required.
-The Webservice needs to be registered as outbound communication system and we need a autoflow rule to trigger the service eveytime a new case of a certain type is created
+In SAP Sales and Service Cloud V2 two configurations are required.
+The Webservice needs to be registered as outbound communication system and we need a autoflow rule to trigger the service everytime a new case of a certain type is created.

 1. Create Communication system.
 Navigate to Settings -> Integration -> Communication System